 - Crop to original-select this option to let the scanner automatically determine the size of the item being scanned.
 This option is only available if the scanner supports this feature.
-This option may occasionally be grayed out as not all scanning applications support this feature. - Crop to length-this option tells the scanner to crop the final image to the bottom of the page being scanned.
+This option may occasionally be grayed out as not all scanning applications support this feature. - Always properly adjust the paper guides to the width of the paper in the input tray so that the pages feed into the scanner as straight as possible.
+Skewed pages may not crop properly. - Crop to length-this option tells the scanner to crop the final image to the bottom of the page being scanned.
 This option is only available if the scanner supports this feature.
 This option may occasionally be grayed out as not all scanning applications support this feature.